Days Are OK

 "Days Are OK", also known as "Days Are OK (But the Nights Were Made for Love)", is a song by American new wave band The Motels, which was released in 1980 as the first single from their second studio album Careful.
 The song was written by Tim McGovern and produced by Carter.

 Released in the UK and certain European countries only, "Days Are OK" was originally issued as a single in May 1980, but it failed to chart.
-It was reissued in the UK in November 1980 and reached number 41 in the UK Singles Chart in January 1981, giving the band their second and final UK chart entry.
+It was reissued in the UK on 21 November 1980 and reached number 41 in the UK Singles Chart in January 1981, giving the band their second and final UK chart entry.

 Promotion

 To promote the November 1980 reissue, the band spent two weeks in the UK for a seven-date tour and also performed the song and "Envy" on BBC's The Old Grey Whistle Test on 29 November.
 The band's concert at Bradford University on 10 December was filmed for broadcast as part of the BBC series Rock Goes to College.